carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

     unlike associated types.
 For example, a type might be comparable with multiple other types.
 We expect to need this for operator overloading.

+**Rejected alternative:** We could simplify the language by making all interface parameters be `multi`.
+You would instead use associated types for anything deducible.
+I (Josh11b) think this degrades the usability overall.

 ### Impl lookup

 Let's say you have some interface `I(T, U(V))` being implemented for some type